 Achieving this kind of understanding and awareness is a prime aim of Thomson Foundation's work, especially among young people at a time of economic uncertainty, job insecurity and fragile hopes.

-Producers were provided with training in all aspects of TV production, including storytelling, filming, scripting, editing and post-production.
+Producers have been provided with training in all aspects of TV production, including storytelling, filming, scripting, editing and post-production.

 Anthony Headley, who's leading the project for the foundation, says it's great to be opening up storytelling to young people and giving them an opportunity to express themselves on topics which interest them: "This gives us a new window" says Anthony.
 "The topics are clearly of interest to young people inside the EU as well, and hopefully the broadcast quality is high enough to lead to the stories' reuse outside of their countries of origin.